 1. Child sex trafficking and child pornography, even torture porn, in a highly organized manner at high levels of government, military, intelligence, entertainment, and business organizations, and yes, Christian organizations too.

 The primary way I’ve seen this mocked is through the term “pizzagate.”
-Because Comet Pizza, when it was investigated, turned out to be just an ordinary pizza place, all theories and testimonies of child trafficking and child pornography at high levels was mocked, scorned, disbelieved, and dismissed, even by Christians.
+Because Comet Pizza, when it was investigated, turned out to be just an ordinary pizza place, all theories and testimonies of child trafficking and child pornography at high levels were mocked, scorned, disbelieved, and dismissed, even by Christians.
 No worries that Tony Podesta had images in his home depicting child abuse.
 Tut tut, you’re raising an eyebrow about the names in Jeffrey Epstein’s flight log?

 And by the way, here is my post from last fall that referenced Epstein.